Romainmôtier Priory: The medieval monastery

 The property of the priory included the territory around the monastery, which was known as La Poté (derived from the Latin word potestas), or Terre de Romainmôtier.
 By 1050, this property consisted of twelve villages.
 The priory also possessed land in Apples and in Bannans in Franche-Comté.
 They owned rights or smallholdings in 45 other locations.
 In the 12th century, small priories were established in Bursins, Mollens, Vufflens-la-Ville, Vallorbe and Lay-Damvautier to manage the far-flung holdings of Romainmôtier.
 The small priories had all become independent from Romainmôtier by the 14th century.
 The priories of Bevaix and Corcelles were affiliated with Romainmôtier in the 12th century, but until its secularization during the Protestant Reformation, they retained a certain independence.
 In the 11th century, they founded a hospital in Orbe, which operated until the mid-13th century.

 In the 11th century, the inhabitants of the Poté were still serfs, but in 1266 they were awarded a special legal status: they possessed personal freedom and were allowed to dispose freely of their goods, but were obliged to be faithful to the prior.
 If they moved outside the Poté or swore loyalty to another noble, they were expelled from the dominion and lost any items that they had been given by the priory.
 A familia grew up around the prior consisting of laity who worked for the priory.
-It included artisans (bakers, cooks, porters, clerk, etc.), officers who worked in the villages as administrators or as local police, and citizens of the city of Romainmôtier.
+It included artisans (bakers, cooks, porters, clerks, etc.), officers who worked in the villages as administrators or as local police, and citizens of the city of Romainmôtier.
 Those of the familia class were not subject to compulsory service or collective work, but were required to pay the heriot or death tax.

 The early modern and modern monastery

 After a financial crisis in the 14th century, the monastery recovered and reached the height of its power at the end of the 14th and early 15th century.
 In the mid-15th century it passed into the secular hands of the Savoy dynasty and their associates.
 The income of the abbey became a source of personal income, and the monastic rules were less and less respected.
-When the Protestant Reformation arrived (1536), the monastery was already on the decline.
+When the Protestant Reformation arrived in 1536, the monastery was already on the decline.
 In the 14th century about twenty monks still lived in the priory.
 By the 16th century it was about ten.

 Despite the protests of Fribourg, Bern secularized the priory on 27 January 1537.
 The priory church was now used for Reformed service, and the cloister was destroyed.
 The prior's house was converted into a castle for the Bernese Vogt, and the remaining buildings were rented or sold.
 Only some of the more distant properties escaped being taken by Bern.
 Some monks settled in Vaux-et-Chantegrue and created a simple countryside priory, which was abolished during the French Revolution.
 The priory buildings were restored in 1899–1915 and again in 1992–2000.